 Once you have collected the star reviews, it is time for you to syndicate them across multiple sites, such as:

-Syndicated reviews can be shared on trusted third-party review sites like Google My Business, Trustpilot, or Yelp. - Social media channels
+- Review sites: Syndicated reviews can be shared on trusted third-party review sites like Google My Business, Trustpilot, or Yelp.

-When properly formatted, syndicated reviews can appear in Google search results, helping with search engine optimization (SEO).
+- Search engines: When properly formatted, syndicated reviews can appear in Google search results, helping with search engine optimization (SEO).

 By displaying more reviews across multiple platforms, businesses can enhance their brand presence, build trust with potential customers, and ultimately increase sales.